What is the average salary in Wake County, NC?

 Program Director

-Program Directors lead and manage programs for various organizations.
-They develop strategies, manage budgets, and ensure programs meet goals.
-This role is often found in non-profits, educational institutions, and government agencies.
+Program Directors lead and manage programs for organizations.
+They develop strategies, oversee budgets, and ensure programs run smoothly.
+They work for non-profits, government agencies, and large corporations.

 Find Program Director jobs in Wake County, NC